Vanhuyne/book-store/README.md

 - 🛠️ Admin panel for product and order management
 - 🔑 Login with Google using Firebase
 - 💸 Payment processing with Stripe
+- 🖼️ Image storage and retrieval using Firestore

 ## 🛠️ Tech Stack